Chefs Notes

 What is a Cuban Sandwich?

 The ingredients for a Cuban Sandwich are Cuban bread (we'll talk about this in a minute), ham, Swiss cheese, roasted pork, dill pickle, and mustard.
 It doesn't even sound that good when you list it out like that, but I promise it is.
 The pork is no ordinary pork.
 It is marinated in Cuban flavours for 12 hours then slow-roasted to perfection.
-Don't worry; we're going to go into that in-depth in a second.
 This sandwich's key is that it is grilled and pressed to toast the bread and heat everything up slightly.
 I'm drooling just thinking about it.

 The Pork